keenlabs/KeenClient-Python/README.md

 ##### Do analysis with Keen IO

 Here are some examples of querying.
 Let's assume you've added some events to the "purchases" collection.
+For more code samples, take a look at Keen's [docs](https://keen.io/docs/api/?python#)

 ```python
     keen.count("purchases", timeframe="this_14_days") # => 100